 A Brief History of the Trellis

 In the past, trellises—or trelliage—were considered art for the garden.
 They were designed to be beautiful to look at, even during times of the year when no vines or plants were growing on them for support.
-Working for King Louis XIV in France, landscape architect Andre Le Notre designed the elaborate garden at Versailles—considered one of the finest and certainly grandest formal French gardens in the world.
+Working for King Louis XIV in France, landscape architect Andre Le Notre designed the elaborate garden at Versailles—considered among the finest and certainly the grandest formal French gardens in the world.
 Trellises and other outdoor structures gave a sense of architecture to the landscape, along with formality and an impressive scale.

 Le Notre's emphasis on the importance of trelliage at Versailles can be seen throughout the world, as landscape architects and garden designers use interpretations of it on facades and in gardens.

 The first wallpaper design that William Morris ever attempted was in 1862, inspired by a lovely view in his English garden, of a trellis with a vine and birds.
 He went on to become one of the finest wallpaper designers in history, known for creating beautiful patterns inspired by nature.
 Morris & Co. is still in business.